V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 - Some details like chat naming and user profile are not implemented.
 - The interface look well using streamlit, but it would be great to have a more polished and customizable UI.
 - A stronger error handling and validation in backend.
 I did not go deep into documentation of the libraries used, so there may be some edge cases that are not handled the best way.
+- Using a prper cloud infrastructure as code tool like Terraform or AWS CDK to manage the cloud resources.